 AXIA Consulting is “always striving to provide the optimal experience for its employee owners,” and does so in a number of ways through “recruiting, interviewing, and social commitments.”
 Employees at AXIA can count on socializing outside of the normal 9-5 workday in sanctioned activities like “monthly happy hours, summer golf outings, weekly tennis and platform tennis gatherings.
 Providing a “a great sense of autonomy for its young professionals,” employees at AXIA enjoy “flexible work schedules” as well as “a strong emphasis on work/life balance.”

-BARK is “great place for those starting out in their careers, and seasoned professionals looking for something new” where “happiness and growth” are top priorities.
+BARK is a “great place for those starting out in their careers” as well as “seasoned professionals looking for something new” where “happiness and growth” are top priorities.
 Additionally, BARK places special emphasis on its diversity and inclusion program, ensuring “all employees are safe and valued within the company.”
 As for the office digs?
-BARK’s “amazing office” recently made Inc magazine’s top 10 most beautiful in the world!
+BARK’s “amazing office” recently made Inc Magazine’s top 10 most beautiful in the world!